EnSeven/project/README.md

-The purpose of this project is to illistrate our cumulative knowledge of backend web development through the example of a game, consisting of a custom built API, a client server and a game made with socket.io.
+The purpose of this project is to illustrate our cumulative knowledge of backend web development through the example of a game, consisting of a custom built API, a client server and a game made with socket.io.